SOUTHERN ELECTRICS

 KIRKBY J.R.W.
 Kirkby (1983) The Banstead and Epsom Downs Railway, Locomotion Papers Series, Oakwood Press

-LEIBLING David (2008) Car Ownership in great Britain, RAC Foundation for Motoring Publication
+LEIBLING David (2008) Car Ownership in Great Britain, RAC Foundation for Motoring Publication

-Page last revised 30 July 2012
+Page last revised 12 October 2024